ninabarzh/broomstick/content/posts/four-horsemen.md

 ---
 title: "The four horsemen"
 subtitle: "A guide to The Apocalypse"
-description: "Economic collapse, climate change, war, and epidemic — four Horsemen stroll through the end of the world, leaving chaos, paperwork, and ruined supply chains in their wake."
+description: "Economic collapse, climate change, war, and epidemic.
+Four Horsemen stroll through the end of the world, leaving chaos, paperwork, and ruined supply chains in their wake."
 tags: ["apocalypse", "humour", "parody", "satire", "climate", "economics", "war", "epidemic", "fiction"]
 draft: false
 cover: